Top 10 Best Nursing Schools in Arizona

 Why you should care about the nursing program’s accreditation

 Nursing students who complete their studies at a non-accredited university will not be able to sit for the NCLEX.
 Therefore, they will face immense challenges in securing stable, well-paying jobs.
 Why?
 Because students who do not take the NCLEX are not eligible to work as Registered Nurses.

 The two nursing program accrediting organizations are,

-These accrediting bodies ensure that all accredited nursing programs adhere to the same standard and criteria.
+These accrediting bodies ensure that all accredited nursing programs adhere to the same standards and criteria.